Continuous Backup for Exchange Server 2013 with DPM 2012 (Part 3)

 To enable on-the-wire compression:

 - In DPM Administrator Console, click Protection on the navigation bar.
-In the Actions pane, click Optimize performance.
+On the Actions menu, select Optimize performance.

 DPM can be centrally monitored using System Center Operations Manager (SCOM).
 You use the Alert Publishing option only if you have chosen to centrally monitor your DPM servers in SCOM.
 This option synchronizes the DPM alerts that are displayed in the DPM Administrator Console with the Operations Manager console.

-To publish existing DPM alerts, in DPM Administrator Console, click Options.
-In the Options dialog box, on the Alert Publishing tab (Figure 6), click Publish Active Alerts, and then click OK.
-On the pop-up message window (Figure 7), click OK.
+To publish existing DPM alerts, in DPM Administrator Console, in the Monitoring task area, click Options.
+In the Options dialog box, on the Alert Publishing tab (Figure 7), click Publish Active Alerts, and then click OK.
+On the pop-up message window (Figure 8), click OK.

 You can also configure DPM 2012 to send notifications by e-mail of critical, warning, or informational alerts, and the status of instantiated recoveries.
 If you plan to enable this feature, you must first configure the SMTP Server.